KarinRL/gettingcleaningdata/CodeBook.md

 ==================================================================
 This project uses the dataset from the following work:<br>
 Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz. <br>
-Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine. <br>
+<h4>Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine. <br>
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
-Dec 2012
+Dec 2012</h4>
 ==================================================================

-This Code Book is divided into 3 parts:
+This Code Book is divided into 3 parts:<br>
 	A. Introduces the goal of the project.
 	B. Explains the variables involved.
 	C. Explains the code, step by step.